 - The report is based on data provided by firms; the Authority does not check the accuracy of data for every firm but may raise questions with firms. - Parts of some firms' data is provided on a "best endeavours basis" and therefore cannot be considered as 100% accurate. - The figures for customer numbers, including PEPs, is based on a simple sum of individual firms' data.
-A customer of one firm may also have relationships with another and be counted twice in this data. - In 2018, one bank was unable to report only Isle of Man situs customer data and instead reported data for the bank as a whole, including its business in the Channel Islands.
-This matter has been corrected for 2019.
-This bank is a material reporter. - The quality of reporting varies across Banks between "customers" and "accounts" for various data sets. - Banks' capability to accurately report the split of new business between those established on a face to face versus non-face to face varies, as does the ability to report introduced business information.
+A customer of one firm may also have relationships with another and be counted twice in this data. - The quality of reporting varies across Banks between "customers" and "accounts" for various data sets. - Banks' capability to accurately report the split of new business between those established on a face to face versus non-face to face varies, as does the ability to report introduced business information.